NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/input validation/ZigZag. Automatically hardening web applications against client-side validation vulnerabilities.md

 Client-side validation attacks are completely invisible to the server

 ZigZag is a system for hardening JavaScript web applications against client-side validation attacks.
-- ZigZag transparently instruments (see [[instrumentation]]) client-side code to perform dynamic invariant detection over live browser executions.
+- ZigZag transparently instruments (see [[code instrumentation]]) client-side code to perform dynamic invariant detection over live browser executions.
 - From this, it derives models of the behavior of client-side code that capture how, and with whom, it can interact
 - Using these models, ZigZag can then automatically detect deviations from these models that are highly correlated with client-side validation attacks
 ## Approach